hzeller/gcode-multi-shell-extrude/README.md

 We deliberately chose a very steep pitch here (`-p`; here full turn in 10mm).
 The layers of the 3D print now already miss the corresponding previous layer -- they are not overlapping sufficiently anymore.
-We can see this in the following PostScript output, even before we mess up the print:
+We can see this in the following PostScript output, so we don't mess up a 3D print.

 ![Steep pitch][steep-pitch]